-JBS cyberattack shuts down all of its US beef plants: report
+JBS cyberattack forces shutdown all company's US beef plants

-The attack raised concerns of a potential meat shortage in the US

-A cyberattack has forced the world’s largest meat producer to shut down all of its U.S. beef plants, according to a report Tuesday.

-Brazil-based JBS has shuttered all of its U.S. fed-beef and regional beef plants while responding to the incident, Bloomberg reported, citing an official from United Food and Commercial Workers (UFCW) International Union.
-Other U.S.-based JBS meatpacking facilities are also experiencing service interruptions.
+Brazil-based JBS, the world's largest meat producer, has shuttered all of its US-based beef plants as of Tuesday while responding to a cyberattack,

+The shutdowns impacted all nine beef plants, located in Arizona, Texas, Nebraska, Colorado, Wisconsin, Utah, Michigan and Pennsylvania, according to officials from the United Food and Commercial Workers (UFCW) International Union, which represents more than 25,000 JBS employees.
+JBS's US-based pork plants are still operational.

-The plants produce nearly one-quarter of U.S. beef supplies.
-JBS employs more than 66,000 workers across 84 US-based locations.
+The shuttered plants produce nearly one-quarter of U.S. beef supplies.
+In total, JBS employs more than 66,000 workers across 84 US-based locations.

 The attack raised concerns of a potential meat shortage in the U.S. and several other countries impacted by the situation.
-It wasn’t immediately clear how the shutdown would impact meat prices.
+It wasn’t immediately clear how the shutdown would affect meat prices.

+JBS did not immediately respond to a request for comment.
+Bloomberg was first to report on the shutdowns.

 BIDEN ADMIN WARNS RUSSIA ‘RESPONSIBLE STATES’ AREN'T REFUGES FOR ‘RANSOMWARE CRIMINALS’ AFTER JBS ATTACK